pierreliefauche/repliql/README.md

-# Repliql
+# RepliQL

+> pronounced "replical"

-Repliql is an offline-first cache and local database extension for [URQL](https://formidable.com/open-source/urql/), the GraphQL client.
+RepliQL is an offline-first cache and local database extension for [URQL](https://formidable.com/open-source/urql/), the GraphQL client.
 It enables data-heavy applications to work seamlessly offline while maintaining data consistency.

 ## Overview